-- Monitoring and evaluation mechanisms or processes are identified to safeguard the immediate and long-term outcomes of the programme.
+- Monitoring and evaluation mechanisms or processes are systematically identified to the immediate and long-term outcomes of the programme.

 2. Innovation and Creativity

-- The school’s programme has demonstrated innovative practices in safeguarding local cultural traditions.
+- The school’s programme has demonstrated innovative practices in “Saving Energy”.

 - The school has demonstrated innovative ideas for utilizing available resources.